tpetricek/tomasp.net/source/blog/2019/cities-and-programming.md

 continuity of names: Beacon hill, Beacon street (city, p52) subway is disconnected (like calling a method in OOP?) (city, p57)

+in programming, we cannot fully understand things (programming by poking) we cannot hope to do this - but we can build local understanding by poking enough in some region. we should be able to navigate around such understood regions.
+We also can have small fully isolated regions that we can then fully understand, e.g. by using fancy types and immutability.
+(Jeremie)

+TODO: Search for "(!" and add references!

  [arguments]: https://xxx "Rebecca Slayton (????).
 Arguments that Count"